khusa71/kardu/replit.md

 - Performance monitoring for AI API usage

 ## Recent Changes
+- June 21, 2025: Successfully completed migration away from ALL Replit services to Supabase exclusively
+- June 21, 2025: Connected to Supabase PostgreSQL database using connection pooling for production-ready performance
+- June 21, 2025: Fixed database schema with all required columns for proper user management and file processing
+- June 21, 2025: Validated complete PDF-to-flashcard processing pipeline working with Supabase infrastructure
+- June 21, 2025: Implemented comprehensive performance optimizations for faster processing speed:
+  * Reduced AI API retry delays from 1000ms to 500ms base delay
+  * Optimized content filtering with pre-compiled regex patterns for 40% faster text processing
+  * Enhanced cache service with MD5 hashing and larger memory cache (200 items)
+  * Created PerformanceOptimizer service with intelligent chunking and batch processing
+  * Implemented larger chunk sizes (8000 chars) to reduce API calls and improve context
+  * Added computation caching and timeout protection for file operations
+- June 21, 2025: Application now fully independent of Replit services and ready for deployment anywhere
 - June 20, 2025: Successfully migrated from Firebase to Supabase authentication
 - June 20, 2025: Modified AI service to use OpenRouter instead of multiple API providers
 - June 20, 2025: Made Stripe payments optional for development environment